 Being part of Brittany: the Glénan Islands lie around ten nautical miles off the west coast of Finistère, with the craggy corner of the country reaching out into the Atlantic Ocean.
 These long stretching teachers are the thing of dreams, offering long expanses of open beach that look almost tropical.
 I am DESPERATE to visit this region how beautiful is this?

-I struggled to choose a favourite from Kirstie’s collection of photos from Paris
+I struggled to choose a favourite from Kirstie’s collection of instagrammable places in Paris

 OMG they are all gorgeous and I am ever so slightly envious of her solo trip to Paris.
 Where she vowed to walk, to do less and notice more.
 This is my kind of trip.
 I do adore having a wander with my camera and Kirstie did it in PARIS.
 Check out her post which is a visual feast of Paris, and those clocks, but you will have to visit The Family Adventure Project to see them!
 Seriously, all the hearts for this post.